ststeiger/PdfSharpCore/docs/MigraDocCore/index.md

 ## First steps

-Both PDFsharpCore and MigraDocCore provide a lot of `AddXxx` functions.
+Both PdfSharpCore and MigraDocCore provide a lot of `AddXxx` functions.
 Typically these functions return the newly created objects.
 Once you’ve learned the basic principles it’s quite easy to work with.
 Intellisense helps a lot then.